Mystic society: History

 Mobile first celebrated Carnival in 1703 when French settlers began the festivities at the Old Mobile Site.
 Mobile's first informal Carnival society was organized in 1711 with the Boeuf Gras Society (Fatted Ox Society).

 Mobile's Cowbellion de Rakin Society was the first formally organized and masked mystic society in the United States to celebrate with a parade in 1830.
 The Cowbellions got their start when a cotton factor from Pennsylvania, Michael Krafft began a parade with rakes, hoes, and cowbells.
-The Cowbellions introduced horse-drawn floats to the parades in 1840 with a parade entitled, "Heathen Gods and Goddesses.
+The Cowbellions introduced horse-drawn floats to the parades in 1840 with a parade entitled "Heathen Gods and Goddesses".
 The Striker's Independent Society was formed in 1842 and is the oldest surviving mystic society in the United States.
+The Determined Set was founded in 1844 but no longer exists.
 The idea of mystic societies was exported to New Orleans in 1856 when six businessmen, three who were formerly of Mobile, gathered at a club room in New Orlean's French Quarter to organize a secret society, inspired by the Cowbellion de Rakin Society, that would observe Mardi Gras with a formal parade.
 They founded New Orleans' first and oldest krewe, the Mistick Krewe of Comus.
-Carnival celebrations in Mobile were cancelled during the American Civil War.
+Carnival celebrations in Mobile were canceled during the American Civil War.